What is a retreat?

 What do you do on retreat?

 Retreats at Holy Family are comprised of conferences, workshops, prayer services, and free time.
 While the schedule is open for everyone, all the programming is voluntary.
 We encourage you to attend the activities that interest you and plan your time accordingly.
-Click here to view a sample schedule which will be followed during most themed weekend retreats.
+View a sample schedule which will be followed during most themed weekend retreats.

 What is the theme of a retreat?

 The retreat team at Holy Family develops a new theme each summer to be presented throughout the retreat season (September-June).
 In addition, various workshops are offered each weekend to support the retreat theme.
-The 2013-2014 Retreat Theme is Nothing Less Than Everything.
-Learn more here.
+The 2014-2015 Retreat Theme is Know Greater Joy.

 When does a retreat take place?